Radiation Exposure Lawyer: Pursuing Justice for Radiation Victims

 Radiation Therapy

 Radiation therapy is one of the most effective tools we have in the fight against cancer.
-Its estimated that about half of all cancer patients will receive some form of radiation therapy or chemotherapy during their treatment journey.
+It‘s estimated that about half of all cancer patients will receive some form of radiation therapy or chemotherapy during their treatment journey.
 Among the different types of radiation treatments, stereotactic radiosurgery or SRS is gaining popularity as one of the fastest-growing options.
 This procedure is typically done in outpatient clinics and uses a machine known as a linear accelerator.
 This impressive device fires high-energy beams of radiation directly at very specific targets, making precision crucial since patients usually get just one strong dose.
 At its core, radiation therapy works by using X-rays, gamma rays, and other forms of radiation to attack and destroy cancer cells, shrinking tumors by damaging their DNA.
 A common method is called external-beam radiation therapy.
 It relies on the linear accelerator to deliver these high-energy rays from outside the body.

 New York Times Exposé Report on Radiation Overdose